About the Idea Screening XM Solution

 Qtip: If you are collecting demographics data, we recommend including 5 or fewer demographic questions for a reasonable survey length.Qtip: The selected demographics questions will be added in a block at the end of your survey.
 According to our ProductXM Scientists, it is best practice for demographics questions to come at the end of the survey, rather than at the beginning.
 When people have to answer specific information about themselves upfront, they feel less anonymous.
 This can result in people answering less truthfully or providing more socially desirable answers.

 Adding Screening Questions

 When gathering feedback on your ideas, our ProductXM Scientists recommend that you look to the broadest possible pool of potential customers.
 You can screen your ideas with a simple question like, “Have you used this product category in the past xx months?”
 This will ensure that you’re surveying a wide audience, but you’re still making sure that your responses will be from potential customers.
 This section will detail how to add relevant screening questions to your survey in order to determine whether your respondents meet the right criteria to take part in the study.

-- You will be navigated to the Survey Editor.
+- You will be navigated to the survey builder.

 - Click the drop down arrow next to the Screening Questions block.
-The Guidance pathway on the right side will provide additional information about screening questions.
+The Guidance menu on the right side will provide additional information about screening questions.

 - Select Create a New Question.